UniversalDependencies/docs/_pcm-dep/compound-svc.md

 5	to	_	_	_	_	0	_	_	_
 6	work	_	_	_	_	0	_	_	_
 ~~~

+The verbs in a serial verb construction share the same subject but not necessarily the same object.

 ~~~ conllu
 # visual-style 4 7 compound:svc	color:blue